ssriragavendra/EmbedUR-Linux-Training-Program/Module-3/README.md

 The script displays the total number of files identified for backup, providing clear feedback to the user.

 echo "Total number of $file_ext files to backup: $BACKUP_COUNT"

+The bachup_report.log file has been created and got saved automatically in test_backup directory.